 - Support groups and counseling can help the individual and family cope with the disease and any emotional after-effects such as anxiety, depression, and fear of recurrence.

-How can I access cancer rehabilitation services at Yale Cancer Center and Smilow Cancer Hospital?
+How can cancer rehabilitation services at Yale Cancer Center and Smilow Cancer Hospital be accessed?

 Your medical oncologist may recommend rehabilitation and/or counseling to address any side effects you may be experiencing.
 At Yale Cancer Center and Smilow Cancer Hospital, here are some ways to get the help you need: